timbenniks/timbenniks.github.com/_posts/2012-06-29-component-based-design.md

   name: Tim Benniks
 ---

-Since a year and a bit I have been working in a big multidisciplinary team.
-When we work on a big website the team consists of a whole bunch of people.
+Since I work at [AKQA](http://www.akqa.com) I work in a big multidisciplinary team.
+When we build a typical website the team consists of a whole bunch of people.
 We have multiple designers, an art-director, a copywriter, an account manager, a project manager, a UI designer, a web-developer, multiple back-end developers, an analytics specialist, a QA, a technical architect and a technical delivery manager and sometimes an information analyst and a strategy person.

-Working with such a large group of people is bound to generate overhead, even if the end result is usually good.
-In my experience people tend to work alongside each-other as they all have their own specialities and little islands of knowledge.
-Most disciplines have a different terminology and project approach.
-All information ends up in huge spread sheets and epic word documents.
+Working with such a large group of people is bound to generate overhead due to communication issues.
+In my experience disciplines tend to work alongside each-other as they all have their own terminology and little islands of knowledge.
+In the end all information ends up in huge spread sheets or epic word documents.

-We need a process enhancement to kill as much communication overhead as possible.
+To be more flexible and agile we need to kill as much communication overhead as possible.
 I think the component based design pattern can help us with getting the basics right.
-With the groundwork in place we should have more time to tackle that hard twenty per cent at the end of a project and go the extra mile with quality assurance and strategy.
+With the groundwork in place we should have more time go the extra mile with quality assurance and innovation.

-I think that process enhancement is the component based design pattern.

 ## What I think component based design is